DanzelOng/Images-Permissions-Inverter/README.md

 	+ Displays current data and time

 ## Linux Environment
-The script was written in Ubuntu 22.04 LTS, 64 bit architecture.
+The script was developed in Ubuntu 22.04 LTS running on a 64-bit architecture, hosted within VirtualBox.

 ## Usage
 1. Navigate to the directory containing your image files